akasma74/homeassistant-multisource-sensor/README.md

 ## Intro
 This sensor is based on [`Min/Max`](https://www.home-assistant.io/integrations/min_max/) sensor,
 which is very useful to compute one value based on a number of related values.
-The main problem I saw in Min/Max was that its state is always numerical as it stores the
+The main problem with the Min/Max sensor was that its state is always numerical as it keeps the
 last numerical (i.e not `unknown`/`unavailable`) state of its entities according to the docs.
 Therefore it won't become `unknown` even if all of its entities become `unknown` and one needs
 to take their own measures to react to such situation as per this [discussion](https://github.com/home-assistant/home-assistant/pull/29863#issuecomment-566447859).